AI-Driven Robotics for Optics: Automated Optical Measurements

 Precise spatial characterization of laser beams is essential in a wide range of experiments, from beam shaping and mode matching to the calibration of complex optical systems.
 The complete spatial characterization of the beam can be determined via a measurement of the second-order moments of the Wigner distribution, commonly referred to as the beam matrix, which represent the beam's spatial intensity and phase in both position and momentum (or angle) space.
 This matrix records beam properties such as width, divergence, astigmatism, and ellipticity.
-The components of the beam matrix can be measured by imaging the beam at different planes along the propagation axis and at different positions using using cylindrical and spherical lenses and a camera.
+The components of the beam matrix can be measured using cylindrical and spherical lenses and a camera to image the beam at different planes along the propagation axis and at different positions.

 To measure the beam matrix, the robotic arm places down a camera and translates a lens in the beam path, capturing the transverse intensity profile at multiple propagation distances (see Supplementary Video 6).
 From these images, second-order spatial and angular moments are computed, yielding a full $4 \times 4$ beam matrix (Figure~\ref{fig:figure4}b):